-Editor's Note — Coronavirus cases remain high across the globe.
+Editor’s Note: Coronavirus cases remain high across the globe.
 Health officials caution that travel increases your chances of getting and spreading the virus.
 Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 23.
+Below is information on what to know if you still plan to travel, last updated on August 25.

 What’s on offer

 The quintessential modern Asian city, Singapore’s glittering skyscrapers and waterside setting make it easy to love.
 Throw in some of the world’s best street food, served in its ubiquitous hawker centers, and the lush rainforest of Bukit Timah Nature Reserve, and the city-state has more than enough to satisfy fascinated tourists.

 After experimenting with vaccinated travel lanes between mutually agreeable countries, Singapore is pushing ahead with its “living with the virus” strategy.

 The country is open to nearly all leisure tourists, with a few restrictions for unvaccinated travelers.
 See more below.

 What are the restrictions?

 Vaccinated travelers from any country and children under the age of 12 can enter Singapore by air or sea without needing to take a PCR test.

 Unvaccinated visitors must still show proof of a negative PCR test taken within two days of travel, but from August 29 they will no longer be required to serve a seven-day home or hotel quarantine.